-- 3) Select devices you want to be blocked and Click ADD. - 4) The Operation Succeeded message will appear on the screen, which means the selected devices have been successfully added to the blacklist.
+- 2) Click Add and select devices you want to be blocked and Click ADD. - 3) The Operation Succeeded message will appear on the screen, which means the selected devices have been successfully added to the blacklist.

 To allow specific device(s):